Messaging Analytics

 NOTE

-You are able to apply three filters in the entire report:
+You are able to apply three filters in the entire analytics & reporting:

 • Date Range -> When selecting the "This Week" option, the date range filter could consider Sunday as the first day of the week, depending on the browser's timezone.